Learn from the experts with our online training course!

 Find an Architect or House Designer

 These professionals apply the science of architecture, specialising in the technological aspects of buildings, including design and construction methods.
-They work alongside architects and therefore have an understanding of space, materials and aesthetics.
+Some have their own design practice, others work alongside architects.
+Either way, they will have a strong understanding of space, materials, aesthetics and technical detailing.
 Add these aspects together and they’re well qualified to design individual homes.

-Architectural technicians possess similar qualifications to technologists – although they are not authorised to work as a sole practitioner.
-Check out the Charted Institute of Architectural Technologists’ website to find members working in your area.
+Architectural technicians may possess similar qualifications to technologists, but they are not authorised to work as a sole practitioner.
+Check out the Charted Institute of Architectural Technologists’ website to find chartered members working in your area.

 The many package house suppliers in the self-build market rely on great design to sell their products.
 The basic idea is they come up with a scheme at little or no cost, using their in-house architects and designers.